 If eLearning courses are loaded with bullet points and huge amount of text, or the course has limited interactivities, it is time the course gets republished!
 Maybe an infographic could be placed instead of those huge chunks of text that makes it hard for the learner to learn?

-The latest versions of authoring tools have a lot of inbuilt interactivities which will help make courses much more engaging.
+The latest versions of authoring tools have a lot of inbuilt interactivities which will make it easier to convert Flash to HTML5 and republish courses that are much more engaging.
 A lot of choices to choose from!

 To make the course compatible with all mobile devices

-Let us suppose an organization is being taken over by the millennial workforce.
+Let us suppose millennials form a majority of the workforce in an organization.
 Or maybe it has become difficult to train its sales representatives who are always on the move.
 Wouldn’t its millennial workforce be much more interested if the courses can be accessed on the mobile?
-Republishing legacy courses will lead to an overall enhancement in learning by allowing employees access the courses anywhere, anytime.
+While converting Flash to HTML5, republishing courses will lead to an overall enhancement in learning by allowing employees access to the courses anywhere, anytime.

-Now that the need to republish an eLearning course has been explained, here are a few things one needs to consider before taking the step.
+Now that the need to republish an eLearning course has been explained, here are a few factors one needs to consider before taking the step.

-- Republish is not just publishing the course in a newer version of the authoring tool.
+- Converting Flash to HTML5 using Republish does not simply mean publishing the course in a newer version of the authoring tool.